gejames/infoblox_networks/README.md

 ![JobTemplate](docs/jobtemplate1.png)

-Add a survey so the user can pick where they need the new subnet created.
-A feature enhancement to the playbook would be to add in logic to restrict where subnets can be created based on state, region, or other criteria.
+Add a survey so the user can pick where they need the new subnet created and customize the extensible attributes.
+A feature enhancement to the playbook would be to add logic that restricts where subnets can be created based on state, region, or other criteria.

 ![Survey](docs/survey1.png)